skyway/skyway.github.io/en/ios-tutorial.md

 ```

-### Events handlers on the MediaConnection object
+### Event handlers on the MediaConnection object

 Here we set up the event handlers on the `MediaConnection` object we got above.
 `SKW_MEDIACONNECTION_EVENT_STREAM` will fire when a MediaStream is received from your partner.

-In the callback, use update the connection status on the UI and use the addVideoRenderer method on the MediaStream object of the partner, to play the received stream.
+In the callback, update the connection status on the UI and use the `addVideoRenderer` method on the MediaStream object of the partner, to play the received stream.

 *Objective-C*
 {: .lang}